sftpplus/sftpplus-docs/chevah/server/static/documentation/installation/upgrade.rst

 * Stop the SFTPPlus service.

-* Copy the configuration files to a backup location.
+* Copy the configuration directory to a backup location.
   Optionally, consider copying the log files as well.

 * Uninstall the SFTPPlus version running on your server.